Export: Packaging Recipes And Dependencies

 The wizard will then display the recipes in the folder and all the dependencies related to those recipes.
 All assets within its subfolders are also displayed here.
 The assets in the folder and its sub-folders are selected by default.

 Example manifest with recipes and dependencies

 On this screen, select/deselect the assets that you wish to export.
-All associated connections, custom connectors, lookup tables and callable recipes will also be shown on this page along with all account properties in the Workato account.
+All associated connections, custom connectors, lookup tables, and callable recipes (including Recipe functions), will also be shown on this page along with all environment properties in the Workato account.